whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/01-introduction/01-01-computer-and-algorithmic-art-introduction.md

 Frieder Nake made use of graphical plotters and mathematics to create computer art and made some of the first computer artworks and participated in some of the earliest exhibitions of computer art. [^wiki-nake] Nake was an algorithmic and generative art pioneer and one of the "Algorists", a self named group of early algorithmic art and generative art practitioners. [^amerika]

 John Whitney worked with Saul Bass on the opening sequence of Alfred Hitchcock's _Vertigo_ to create what is considered the first computer animation in film. [^computeranimationhistory] The pioneering techniques of Whitney directly inspired the work of Douglas Trumbull, who created the cutting edge "Star Gate" scene in Stanley Kubrick's _2001: A Space Odyssey_.
-He built a time controllable exposure slit-scan machine. [^hollywood-reporter]\_200
+He built a time controllable exposure slit-scan machine. [^hollywood-reporter]

 Charles Csuri was a artistic pioneer at the forefront of computer art and using computers for animation.
 Csuri is credited with one of the earliest computer animations titled, _Hummingbird_ in 1967.
 Unlike later computer animations where the entire creation and rendering process occurs within the memory of the computer, Csuri uses a microfilm plotter to draw over 30,000 frames of animation directly onto film.
 It is an interesting example of a hybrid type of digital art that requires advanced technology and lots of physical labor. [^csuri-moma]